‘The War to End All Wars’: Kansas City’s National World War I Museum and Memorial

 IMG_4474

 Once the first snowball rolled, the avalanche of actions engulfed Europe.
 The United States managed to stay out the war until 1917.
-Though, our businesses profited by building most of the bombs, missiles and weapons used in battle.
+Though, American businesses profited by building most of the bombs, missiles and weapons used in battle.

 The museum’s layout is quite interesting.
 Cannons, bombs, howitzers and vehicles are displayed throughout the gallery.